GooldenApple/vvs-nordstrom/README.md

 - **HTML5** — used to structure the website content with semantic elements.
 - **CSS3** — used for styling and responsive layout.
+- **JavaScript** — used via Bootstrap for responsive navigation and via Lightbox for the interactive gallery.

 ### Frameworks and Libraries